vishal-vinayagam/vishal-vinayagam/README.md

 ## 🚀 About Me
 - 🏫 **Education**: Pursuing BCA (2nd Year)
 - 🎯 **Objective**: To secure a position in a top reputed organization in India.
-- 💡 **Hobbies**: Cycling, reading books, traveling, watching anime, learning new skills, and listening to music.
+- 💡 **Hobbies**: Cycling 🚴, reading books 📚, traveling ✈️, watching anime 🌸, learning new skills 🛠️, and listening to music 🎵.
 - 🖌️ **Design Interests**: Completed courses on **UI/UX Color Theory** and **Intro to Graphic Design with Photoshop**.
 - 🎮 **Game Enthusiast**: Currently working on exciting projects like a **multiplayer game** and **gamified learning platform**.
 - 📝 **Soft Skills**: Certified in **Communication Skills**, **Time Management**, and **Interview Skills**.